umdwr/teachinghub/source/guides/cpb.rst

 Assignments
 -----------------
 Curriculum committees are working to develop Commonplace Book assignments, activities, and materials for each of the first year courses.
-This content is distributed in the :doc:`Assignment Library </alib/writing>`_ by major course unit.
+This content is distributed in the :doc:`Assignment Library <alib/writing>`by major course unit.

 Resources
 ------------